White House appoints former NOAA leader Jane Lubchenco to key climate change role

 Lubchenco is serving in the renamed position of deputy director for climate and the environment, which in previous administrations had been known as the head of “energy and the environment.”
-Her portfolio encompasses a broad set of issues that President Biden asked OSTP officials to address in a letter on Jan.
-15.
+The renaming signifies the emphasis the Biden Administration is placing on climate change.

-In that letter to Eric Lander, nominated to serve as presidential science adviser, Biden tasked OSTP with finding climate change solutions that will help improve the economy and health, “especially in communities that have been left behind.”
+Lubchenco’s portfolio encompasses a broad set of issues that President Biden asked OSTP officials to address in a letter on Jan.
+15. In the letter to Eric Lander, nominated to serve as presidential science adviser, Biden tasked OSTP with finding climate change solutions that will help improve the economy and health, “especially in communities that have been left behind.”

 OSTP is also responsible for overseeing the U.S. Global Change Research Program, which coordinates climate research among 13 different agencies.
 Every four years, this program produces the U.S. government’s definitive report on climate change science and impacts, known as the National Climate Assessment.